-As these energy-saving bulbs use a fraction of the power incandescent bulbs use, and last much longer, your household could be saving nearly $150 on lighting your house annually.
+As these energy-saving bulbs use a fraction of the power incandescent bulbs use, and last much longer, your household could well be saving nearly $150 annually.
 Obviously, actual savings will vary from house to house, but it is definitely worth the change.

 Light quality options

 Whilst warm, orange tones are great for homely, relaxing settings, they aren’t ideal for spaces that might need clearer, sharper light.
-For example, kitchens, office spaces and bathrooms very often work better with white, bright lights, making it easier to see exactly what your cooking, working on or cleaning.
+For example, kitchens, office spaces and bathrooms very often work better with white, bright lights, making it easier to see exactly what you are cooking, working on or cleaning.

 That being said, if you are actually looking for a warm orange light, maybe for a cozy vibe, then LED light bulbs can still be the one for you.
-As we said, incandescent lights have a limited colour option for you to choose from but LED lights are quite the opposite.
+LED light bulbs — unlike incandescent lights — offer many colour options.

-This is for those households with young children, pets or clumsy adults – incandescent light bulbs are, believe it or not, a lot more fragile than LED lights.
+This is for those households with young children or pets.
+Incandescent light bulbs, believe it or not, are a lot more fragile than LED lights.
 Although this may not seem like that big of a deal, it does add an extra worry to them.
 One slight knock or a heavy hand and there could be a bit of a mess.

-The reason they are a lot more fragile than LED lights, is simply because the glass used is a lot thinner.
+The reason they are a lot more fragile than LED lights is simply because the glass they use is a lot thinner.
 Although this does allow the light to shine through, it can be very dangerous.
-Furthermore, if the lightbulb breaks whilst still in the fixture, it can be extremely difficult and unsafe to remove.
+Furthermore, if the light bulb breaks whilst still in the fixture, it can be extremely difficult and unsafe to remove.

 You may have already noticed – incandescent light bulbs emit an extreme amount of heat.
-This causes rooms to heat up (very undesirable in warm weather) and makes it more likely that the bulb will burn out.
+This causes rooms to heat up — extremely undesirable in warm weather — and makes it more likely that the bulb will burn out.
 If an incandescent bulb burns out you will need to wait a little while to replace it, as you can actually burn your fingers.